 Due diligence is for the buyer and the seller.
 It’s for the buyer to gauge a potential acquisition’s value and also for the seller to gauge the potential buyer’s experience buying SaaS companies and whether or not they’re a good fit for them.

-“While others would wait a week between calls, Sureswift was always great about keeping the process moving and scheduling the next point of contact.
+“While others would wait a week between calls, SureSwift was always great about keeping the process moving and scheduling the next point of contact.
 When I spoke to them, they had already acquired 40 SaaS companies which meant they had the process down cold (which made things a lot easier for me).”

 When Roeder was looking to sell MeetEdgar, she Googled MicroPE firms and emailed us something simple: